Chapter 1

 “Call me if you find her.”

-On the way out, I passed two women in tight Rodeo Drive clothes, minds already redecorating their houses with other people’s suffering.
+On the way out, I passed two women in fitted Rodeo Drive clothes, their minds already redecorating their houses with other people’s suffering.

 “I simply must have that adorable one with the yellow rock and the little squiggles,” one was saying.
 “Charles keeps saying the wall above our bed looks naked.”